edgars133/Pyramid/README.md

 This is our blogpost

+Contents:
+Intro
+Describe model
+-we found epe on pretrained models
+-we compared images
+-we finetuned the model

+Results and how we did it
+-epe
+-disparity maps

+Analysis
+-we finetuned model, results and how

+Conclusion

 # Pyramid Stereo Matching Network

 This is our blogpost and here we go
-This is the PSMNet repository made by the authors. https://github.com/JiaRenChang/PSMNet
+This is the PSMNet repository made by the authors.

+https://github.com/JiaRenChang/PSMNet

 ## Contents